aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotitem/_index.md

 ### getIndex() {#getIndex--}

+<b>@deprecated.</b> Please use the 'index' property instead.
 Gets the index of the pivot item in cache field.

 ```javascript
 getIndex() : number;